cvipdebug/VALORANT-Process-Disabler/README.md

 This script is ideal for users who want more control over VALORANT's background processes and services.
 Whether you're troubleshooting or optimizing your system, VALORANT Sentinel provides a straightforward solution.
 **RUN THIS EVERYTIME YOU CLOSE THE GAME SINCE VALORANT TURNS BACK ON RIOT VANGUARD IN REGISTRY !

+Make sure you have psutil installed on python

+pip install psutil